 - 1. JAXA shall make advance payment of the "Research Funding" stated in the Confirmation Sheet or Continuous Confirmation Sheet, which is issued in accordance with Article 3, to the RO as a necessary research expense to carry out the Agreement. - 2.
-JAXA shall, within thirty (30) days from the date when they receive an invoice duly issued by the RO, make payment for the Research Funding described in the previous paragraph.
-If JAXA fails to pay the RO within the above period, JAXA shall pay to the RO default interest of six (6) percent per annum (calculation on a daily basis) on the unpaid amount. - 3.
-If the interest on late payment calculated following the preceding paragraph is less than 10,000 Japanese yen, JAXA shall be exempt from payment of such interest.
-Where there is a fraction of that amount and if it is less than 1,000 yen, such a fraction shall be omitted. - 4.
-The RO shall report to JAXA if there is a need to reallocate the budget, which is listed in the Budget Summary within the Commissioned Work Plan, between Expense Item Categories of Budget Summary.
-However, if the RO wishes to conduct the reallocation between Expense Item Categories with an increase in the personnel cost, or with items including the one with an amount that has more than 30% increase or decrease (500,000 Japanese yen in case the amount of 30% is less that 500,000 Japanese yen), the RO shall obtain an approval from JAXA in advance. - 5.
-In order to clarify the status of accounting concerning the Research Funding stated in paragraph 1 above, the RO shall maintain books to record expenses according to items and types as well as logically storing documents to prove such expenses.
-In addition, the RO shall keep all the accounting documents for five (5) years after the end of the research period and starting the next fiscal year.
-JAXA may request the RO to submit a copy of such books and the document to prove the expenses, and the RO shall respond to such a request from JAXA.
+JAXA shall, within thirty (30) days from the date when they receive an invoice duly issued by the RO, make payment for the Research Funding described in the previous paragraph. - 3.
+If RO wishes to reallocate expenses between Expense Item Categories for more than 50% increase or decrease (3,000,000 Japanese yen, in case the amount of 50% is less than 3,000,000 Japanese yen), RO shall obtain a written approval from JAXA in advance. - 4.
+Provided, however, that the RO shall not conduct the reallocation of budget between the general administrative expenses and the direct expenses. - 5.
+In case that JAXA fails to pay the Research Funding within the above period, the RO may request JAXA to pay default interest of six (6) percent per annum on such unpaid amount for the period from the immediately succeeding day of due date for payment to the date of actual payment.

+6. If the interest on late payment calculated following the preceding paragraph is less than 10,000 Japanese yen, JAXA shall be exempt from payment of such interest.
+Where there is a fraction of that amount and if it is less than 1,000 yen, such a fraction shall be omitted.

 Article 8.
+Accounting

+RO shall conduct accounting of the Research Funding stipulated in Article 7.1.
+RO shall maintain books to record expenses according to items and store documents to prove such expenses.
+In addition, RO shall keep all the accounting documents for seven (7) years after the end of the contract counting from next fiscal year.
+JAXA may request RO to submit a copy of such books and documents to clarify the expenses, and RO shall respond to such requests from JAXA.

+Article 9.
 Submission of Completion Notice and Performance Report

 - 1. Upon the completion of the tasks stipulated in Article 2, the RO shall create a completion notice and submit it to JAXA before the end of the Agreement Period. - 2.
-In the event that the research expenses, stated in paragraph 1 of the previous Article, exceed one (1) million Japanese yen, the RO shall submit a Performance Report containing the expenses breakdown to JAXA before one of the earlier dates, which are either prior to 30 days after the end of the Agreement Period or 10 April of the next fiscal year.
+In the event that the research expenses, stated in paragraph 1 of Article 7, exceed one (1) million Japanese yen, RO shall submit a Financial Report containing the expenses breakdown to JAXA within 61 days after the end of contract.

-Article 9.
+Article 10.
 Determining the Contract Amount

-- 1. Upon the receipt of the Performance Report stipulated in paragraph 2 in the previous Article, JAXA and the RO adjust the expenses within the limit of the original contract amount in accordance with the present Article, Article 10 (Investigation of Actual Expenses) and Article 11 (Return of Paid Research Funding), and determine the final contract amount. - 2.
-JAXA will notify the final contract amount determined by the adjustment procedure stipulated in the previous paragraph to the RO. - 3.
+- 1. Upon the receipt of the Performance Report stipulated in paragraph 2 in the previous Article, JAXA shall adjust the expenses within the limit of the original contract amount in accordance with the present Article, Article 11 (Investigation of Actual Expenses) and Article 12 (Return of Paid Research Funding), determine and notify the RO of the final contract amount. - 2.
 In the calculation of the actual expenses, the general administrative expenses ratio shall be calculated by using the ratio applied at the time the contract was concluded.

-Article 10.
+Article 11.
 Investigation of Actual Expenses